Building Interactive Content? Here are 8 ways to Get More Out of the Results Page

 The worst-kept secret of the content marketing landscape in 2018 is that interactive content - calculators, quizzes, assessments, polls, etc. - is more effective than passive content such as ebooks, whitepapers, and blogs.
 According to a Demand Metric survey, 45% of respondents consider interactive content to be very effective at educating the buyer (versus only 6% for passive content).
 However, what many fail to understand is that just creating interactive content isn’t enough.

-To bump up conversion rates, it is equally important to optimize the results of your interactive experiences.
+To bump up conversion rates and increase ROI it is equally important to optimize the results of your interactive experiences.
 After all, it’s the results that add immediate value to the users and encourages them to take the next step in the marketing funnel!

 If you're creating interactive experiences, the following hacks can help you give the desired boost to the results page.